datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:8e8d273075
 ## Building a choropleth map

 For the final exercise in this course you will implement a range slider to a stock graph.
 We gave you an example of how to add a range slider to a plot by looking at a time series `USAccDeaths` that gives the monthly totals of accidental deaths in the USA.
+Make sure to run the code.

+Loaded in, you will find a data set on Apple's stock price: `apple_stock_price`.
+Let's visualize this stock price over time using an interactive plot_ly chart.
+Make sure to add a range slider.

 *** =instructions
-- Based on the US Agriculture Exports choropleth map code, create a choropleth map showing the 2014 global GDP (`world_gdp_2014`) for each country.
-The data is stored in `world_gdp_2014`.
-- For a map of the world, the locationmode is `"g"`.
+- Chart Apple's time-series data in R using `apple_stock_price` and based on the provided sample code.
+- Make sure to add a range slider

 *** =hint
-- The code for `locations` is `locations = world_gdp_2014$CODE`
+- Not sure how to add a range slider?
+Type `?rangeslider` in the console.

 *** =pre_exercise_code
 ```{r}